KieranBrantnerMagee/azure-sdk-track1-classifier/README.md

 ## TODO:

+-! check that js stubgen takes just the files.

 - is there any way to make model training incremental.
 (I wonder if we can do a token blacklist, since a lot of the issue is old false positive.)

 -? low-signal denoising (Get bigger corpus of low threshold items, then upsample the hell out of them in model training.)
 (May also be interesting to make a cutoff on low-signal items in unsupervised corpus; e.g. "must be seen >once"; although this may drastically lower signal as well.)